School Science Lessons

 See diagram: Dioscorea villosa

-The National Institutes of Health has stated that there is "insufficient evidence" that wild yam can aid the treatment of PMS, infertility, painful periods, low libido, or vaginal dryness.
+The National Institutes of Health stated there is "insufficient evidence" that wild yam can aid the treatment of PMS, infertility, painful periods, low libido, or vaginal dryness.

 Wild yam was called "rheumatism root" in the 19th century, because it was used to treat joint and muscle pain, which were called "rheumatism."